 Other filmmakers have indeed, including Jordan Peele, though he’s fighting back a little differently.
 The upcoming HBO horror series Lovecraft Country produced by Peele and J.J.
 Abrams will continue filming in Georgia, but profits will be donated to groups fighting what they said is a “draconian law.”

-“Governor Kemp’s ‘Fetal Heartbeat’ Abortion Law is an unconstitutional effort to further restrict women and their health providers from making private medical decisions on their terms.
+“Governor Kemp’s ‘Foetal Heartbeat’ Abortion Law is an unconstitutional effort to further restrict women and their health providers from making private medical decisions on their terms.
 Make no mistake, this is an attack aimed squarely and purposely at women.
-We stand with Stacey Abrams and the hardworking people of Georgia, and will donate 100% of our respective episodic fees for this season to two organizations leading the charge against this draconian law: the ACLU of Georgia and Fair Fight Georgia.
-We encourage those who are able to funnel any and all resources to these organizations.”
+We stand with Stacey Abrams and the hardworking people of Georgia, and will donate 100% of our respective episodic fees for this season to two organisations leading the charge against this draconian law: the ACLU of Georgia and Fair Fight Georgia.
+We encourage those who are able to funnel any and all resources to these organisations.”

 National women’s advocacy group UltraViolet flew a plane over the Netflix’s Los Gatos, CA headquarters, urging the company to stop filming in Georgia, according to IndieWire.
 On the actor side, stars such as Alyssa Milano — who has threatened to leave Netflix’s Insatiable if the show doesn’t relocate out of Georgia — Laverne Cox, Uzo Aduba, Gabrielle Union, Amy Schumer, and Amber Tamblyn signed an open letter refusing to film in the state, Deadline reported.